-Total congestion in 2018 increased significantly from 2017.
-The increase was a result of an increase in day-ahead congestion in January 2018 which was a result of high gas costs and associated LMPs in the early part of January 2018 and the use of high price oil fired units to control for contingencies caused by outages related to transmission upgrades in Virginia in May 2018.
+Total congestion in the first three months of 2019 decreased significantly from the first three months of 2018.
+The decrease was a result of high dayahead congestion in January 2018 which was a result of high gas costs and associated LMPs in the early part of January 2018.